-Switching the locale won’t switch the language of the site to Polish.
+Switching the locale won’t switch the language of the site to Malay.

-That’s probably because translating website content to Polish is rather expensive, and the market isn’t that huge, but I digress.
+That’s probably because translating website content to Malay is rather expensive, and the market isn’t that huge, but I digress.

 With this small demo, we’re closely arriving at the second big question: